 WE are all human.

-Some people are curious about my background and training.
-I graduated with a bachelor’s degree from CW Post – Long Island University.
-I simultaneously completed my master’s degree in social work from Stony Brook University and began my training as Licensed Professional Christian Counselor at Liberty University.
-I am a Licensed Clinical Social Worker (NY license number R079738) with the “R” psychotherapy privilege which indicates advanced training and experience specifically in providing psychotherapy.
-I then became a Board Certified Professional Christian Counselor in 2009.
-I also have advanced post-graduate training from Florida Institute of Technology and became a Board Certified Behavior Analyst in 2010.
+I graduated with a bachelor’s degree from CW Post – Long Island University and simultaneously completed my master’s degree in social work from Stony Brook University while beginning my training as a Licensed Professional Christian Counselor at Liberty University, where I also completed graduate-level courses in Theology and Christian Counseling.
+I am a Licensed Clinical Social Worker (NY license number R079738) with the “R” psychotherapy privilege, indicating advanced training and experience specifically in providing psychotherapy.
+I became a Board Certified Professional Christian Counselor in 2009 and earned my Board Certified Behavior Analyst credential in 2010 after advanced post-graduate training at the Florida Institute of Technology.

-I am an active member of the American Association of Christian Counselors, the National Association of Social Workers, The New York State School Social Workers Association and the National Association of Christian Social Workers.
+I am also skilled in ARNO profiling, certified in Telemental Health, and hold SIFI (Seminar in Field Instruction) certification, enabling me to train and mentor future mental health professionals.
+I am an active member of the American Association of Christian Counselors, the National Association of Social Workers, the New York State School Social Workers Association, the National Association of Christian Social Workers, and the Sarasota Academy of Christian Counselors.
+I am also a therapist endorsed by New Life Ministries Incorporated.

 Sharon Klein, Clinical Director